AznIronMan/SaveTheWorld/README.txt

 =========================

-HOW TO ADD CUSTOM CATEGORIES
+HOW TO ADD CUSTOM CATEGORIES (TO BE REPLACED WITH FILE MENU OPTION)

 Create a new text file with the title of the Category in the first line.
 Every line after that will be considered a possible phrase for the game.